Sigurður Helgason (mathematician)

 transform, the inversion formula, the Plancherel theorem and the analog of the Paley–Wiener theorem.

+Biography

-He was born in Akureyri, Iceland.
+Sigurdur Helgason was born in Akureyri, Iceland on 30 September 1927.
 In 1954, he earned a PhD from Princeton University under Salomon Bochner.
-Since 1965, Helgason has been a professor of mathematics at the Massachusetts Institute of Technology.
+Helgason became a professor of mathematics at the Massachusetts Institute of Technology in 1965, and he retired from the faculty in 2014.